Maximal failures of sequence locality in a.e.c: An a.e.c. with maximal failure of being local

 \begin{remark} In Theorem \ref{e3} we can many times demand $\|M_\kappa\| = \kappa$, e.g., if $(\exists \lambda) (\kappa = 2^\lambda)$. \end{remark}

-Note \begin{claim} 1) If ${\gk}$ satisfies clause (a) of \ref{e3}, i.e. is an a.e.c. with LST-number $\le \theta$ and $\kappa$ fails the assumption of clause (d) of \ref{e3}, that is there is a uniform $\theta^+$-complete ultrafilter on $\kappa$, \then \, the conclusion of clause (d) of \ref{e3} fails, that is ${\gk}$ is $\kappa$-sequence local for types.
+Note we now show that \ref{e3} is best possible. \begin{claim} 1) If ${\gk}$ satisfies clause (a) of \ref{e3}, (i.e. $\gk$ is an a.e.c. with $\LST$-number $\le \theta$ and $|\tau_{\gk}| \le \theta$) and $\kappa$ fails the assumption of clause (d) of \ref{e3}, that is there is a uniform $\theta^+$-complete ultrafilter on $\kappa$, \then \, the conclusion of clause (d) of \ref{e3} fails, that is ${\gk}$ is $\kappa$-sequence local for types.

 2) If $D$ is a $\theta^+$-complete ultrafilter on $\kappa$ and ${\gk}$ is an a.e.c. with {\rm LST}$({\gk}) \le \theta$ \then \, ultraproducts by $D$ preserve $``M \in {\gk}",``M \le_{\gk} N"$, i.e. \mn \begin{enumerate} \item[$\boxtimes$] if $M_i,N_i (i < \kappa)$ are $\tau({\gK})$-models and $M = \prod\limits_{i < \kappa} M_i/D$ and $N = \prod\limits_{i < \kappa} N_i$ \then \,: \begin{enumerate} \item[$(a)$] $M \in K$ if $\{i < \kappa:M_i \in {\gk}\} \in D$ \sn \item[$(b)$] $M \le_{\gk} N$ if $\{i:M_i \le_{\gk} N_i\} \in D$. \end{enumerate} \end{enumerate} \end{claim}